Charlie Cook's MArketing for Success Insider's Club

 Years ago, I discovered that with a few simple skills I could navigate through the thickest fog and magically get where I wanted to go, most of the time, much to the surprise of my friends.
 Now with a GPS it’s so easy anyone can do it.

-The same is true with your small business marketing.
+The same is true with your small business marketing plan.
 Once you know how to stay focused and navigate through this recession you’ll amaze yourself as you see profits pouring in.

 Use the following five steps: